Meet leadership, librarians & staff

 In 2019 the Library moved into the newly renovated, seven-story Crosland Tower, originally built in 1968 to house the library's exploding physical collections.
 Price-Gilbert will reopen in 2020, at which time the library renewal, called Library Next, will be complete.

-This library is primarily a digital-first organization, meaning our customers use our electronic resources most heavily, averaging more than four million downloads a year from more than 35,000 databases covering virtually every conceivable topic of scholarship.
+The library is primarily a digital-first organization, meaning our customers use our online resources most heavily, averaging more than four million downloads a year from more than 85,000 journals covering virtually every conceivable topic of scholarship.
 We also offer access to numerous news and government sources.

 Faculty Advisory Board